 \subsection{Out-of-domain Performance}

-To evaluate the out-of-domain generalization capability of BGPO, we train the models on math and coding tasks, respectively, and evaluate them on other tasks.
-As presented in Table~\ref{tab:ood_results}, the model trained on math tasks improve the performance on the planning tasks, and the model trained on coding tasks achieves improvement on both math and planning tasks, demonstrating the good generalizability of BGPO.
+To evaluate the out-of-domain generalization capability of BGPO, we train models on math and coding tasks, respectively, and evaluate them on other tasks.
+As presented in Table~\ref{tab:ood_results}, the model trained on math tasks improves its performance on the planning tasks, and the model trained on coding tasks achieves improvement on both math and planning tasks, demonstrating the good generalizability of BGPO.